Nate Lowe Player Props: Rangers vs. Astros

 Nate Lowe At The Plate

-- Lowe leads Texas in slugging percentage (.500) thanks to eight extra-base hits.
+- Lowe leads Texas with a slugging percentage of .483, fueled by eight extra-base hits.

-- Lowe will look to extend his nine-game hitting streak.
-He's batting .286 with one homer over the course of his last outings.
+- Lowe will look to extend his 10-game hitting streak.
+He's batting .300 with one homer during his last games.

-- Lowe has picked up a hit in 11 of 13 games this year, with multiple hits three times.
+- In 85.7% of his 14 games this season, Lowe has picked up at least one hit.
+He's also had three multi-hit games.

-- In 13 games played this season, he has gone deep in two of them.
+- He has gone deep in two of 14 games played this season, and in 3.2% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.